-- 3.1 access gateway: A Gateway that connects one network to another network (such as an SS7 network to a QSIG network) and performs some interworking function between the different networks. - 3.2 active MC: An MC that has won the master-slave determination procedure and is currently providing the multipoint control function for the conference. - 3.3 ad hoc multipoint conference: An Ad Hoc Multipoint conference was a point-to-point conference that had been expanded into a multipoint conference at some time during the call.
-This can be done if one or more of the terminals in the initial point-to-point conference contains an MC, if the call is made using a Gatekeeper that includes MC functionality, or if the initial call is made through an MCU as a multipoint call between only two terminals. - 3.4 addressable: An H.323 entity on the network having a Transport Address is addressable.
-Not the same as being callable.
-A terminal, Gateway, or MCU is addressable and callable.
+- 3.1 access gateway: A Gateway that connects one network to another network (such as an SS7 network to a QSIG network) and performs some interworking function between the different networks. - 3.2 active MC: An MC that has won the master-slave determination procedure and is currently providing the multipoint control function for the conference. - 3.3 ad hoc multipoint conference: An Ad Hoc Multipoint conference is a multipoint conference that begins as a point-to-point conference and is subsequently expanded to multipoint.
+This can be done if one or more of the terminals in the initial point-to-point conference contains an MC, if the call is made using a Gatekeeper that includes MC functionality, or if the initial call is made through an MCU as a multipoint call between only two terminals. - 3.4 addressable: An H.323 entity on the network that has a Transport Address is addressable.
+This is not the same as being callable.
+Terminals, Gateways, and MCUs are addressable and callable.
 A Gatekeeper is addressable but not callable.
-An MC or MP is neither callable nor addressable but is contained within an endpoint or Gatekeeper that is.
-In a composite Gateway, both the MGC and the MG are addressable, but only the MGC is callable. - 3.5 audio mute: Suppressing of the audio signal of a single or all source(s).
+In a composite Gateway, both the MGC and the MG are addressable, but only the MGC is callable.
+MCs and MPs are neither callable nor addressable, since both are only logical functions contained within an endpoint or Gatekeeper. - 3.5 audio mute: Suppressing of the audio signal of a single or all source(s).
 Send muting means that the originator of an audio stream mutes its microphone and/or does not transmit any audio signal at all.
 Receive mute means that the receiving terminal ignores a particular incoming audio stream or mutes its loudspeaker. - 3.6 broadcast conference: A Broadcast conference is one in which there is one transmitter of media streams and many receivers.
 There is no bidirectional transmission of control or media streams.
 Such conferences should be implemented using network transport multicast facilities, if available.
-Also see ITU-T Rec.
-H.332 [23]. - 3.7 broadcast panel conference: A Broadcast Panel conference is a combination of a Multipoint conference and a Broadcast conference.
+Also see Rec.
+ITU-T H.332 [23]. - 3.7 broadcast panel conference: A Broadcast Panel conference is a combination of a Multipoint conference and a Broadcast conference.
 In this conference, several terminals are engaged in a multipoint conference, while many other terminals are only receiving the media streams.
 There is bidirectional transmission between the terminals in the multipoint portion of the conference and no bidirectional transmission between them and the listening terminals.
-Also see ITU-T Rec.
-H.332. - 3.8 call: Point-to-point multimedia communication between two H.323 endpoints.
+Also see Rec.
+ITU-T H.332. - 3.8 call: Point-to-point multimedia communication between two H.323 endpoints.
 The call begins with the call set-up procedure and ends with the call termination procedure.
 The call consists of the collection of reliable and unreliable channels between the endpoints.
 A call may be directly between two endpoints or may include other H.323 entities such as a Gatekeeper or MC.
 In case of interworking with some SCN endpoints via a Gateway, all the channels terminate at the Gateway where they are converted to the appropriate representation for the SCN end system.
 Typically, a call is between two users for the purpose of communication, but may include signalling-only calls.
 An endpoint may be capable of supporting multiple simultaneous calls.